mitranim/imperouter/readme.md

 `find` no longer deals with `URL` objects.
 It takes a plain string, runs routes against it, and returns `{route, groups}`.

-Route regex must be `route.reg`, rather than `route.path`.
+Route regexp must be `route.reg`, rather than `route.path`.
 Imperouter attaches no special meaning to the string passed to it.

 ### `0.5.1`